 What To Look for in a pair of Compression Shorts

 When buying compression shorts, the name of the game is to get — you guessed it — compression.
 Most people who want compression shorts are interested in at least some aspect of the technology built in to the shorts that helps blood flow and accelerates recovery.
 There is a whole word of compression terminology that describes this family of garments, which has stormed on to the scene in the past decade.
 A good compression short will be snug but not so tight it is uncomfortable, and the seems need to be perfect.
-If a seem is too pronounced or even a little rough, the compression qualities of the short will go unnoticed due to the discomfort of wearing them.
+If a seam is too pronounced or even a little rough, the compression qualities of the short will go unnoticed due to the discomfort of wearing them.
 Any points of contact with the skin should be snug but also smooth.

 Our favorite compression shorts typically come from the makers Zoot, Pearl Izumi, 2Xu, CW-X, and some others.
 Those makers are in tune with the demands of serious athletes, and we find their compression shorts to be top-notch.
 We have an entire section on compression shorts reviews if you want to learn more.